The trend is your friend. Every investor has heard it.

 - Just because something isn’t perfect today doesn’t mean that it was better in the past or won’t be improved in the future.

 - What some people call “problems” or “crises” are often opportunities in disguise.

-- Human beings, technology, democratic institutions and capital markets come together to solve problems, improving our lives in countless ways: faster communications, more powerful computers, safer transportation, lifesaving drugs and medical devices, etc.
+- Human beings, technology and capital markets come together to solve problems, improving our lives in countless ways: faster communications, more powerful computers, safer transportation, lifesaving drugs and medical devices, etc.

 - There is no limit to the betterments we can attain if we apply knowledge, innovation and free markets to enhance human flourishing.

 If you want to be a more successful investor, follow the trend lines not the headlines.

 And to better understand which trend lines, read this book.